TY C MS (Tylenol cold multi-symptom daytime acetaminophen 325 mg / dextromethorphan 10mg / phenylephrine 5mg)

 Pill imprint TY C MS has been identified as Tylenol cold multi-symptom daytime acetaminophen 325 mg / dextromethorphan 10mg / phenylephrine 5mg.

-Tylenol Cold Max Day is used in the treatment of cold symptoms; cough and nasal congestion; sinus symptoms; cough; pain/fever (and more), FDA has not classified the drug for risk during pregnancy.
+Tylenol Cold Max Day is used in the treatment of cough and nasal congestion; cold symptoms; cough; sinus symptoms; nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
+FDA has not classified the drug for risk during pregnancy.
 Tylenol Cold Max Day acetaminophen 325 mg / dextromethorphan 10mg / phenylephrine 5mg is not a controlled substance under the Controlled Substance Act (CSA).